lucasmafra/type-dynamo/README.md

 }
 ```

-You just have to import your typeDynamo instance and then export that User class using the *define* HOF (high order function):
+All you have to do is import your typeDynamo instance and then export that User class using the *define* HOF (high order function):

 ```ts
 // User.ts